AndreRudolph/impulsephp-doc/docs/server/events.md

   </pre>

 <h6>Template approach</h6>
-With the last option you can easily register the controller as listener to component events inside a template.
-This only works if the template has a controller bounded.
+Another option is to register controller as event listener in templates.
+Note that this only works if the template has a bounded controller.

 Code here